openziti/ziti-doc/docusaurus/docs/introduction/_components.md

 #### Role Attributes

-Entities such as identities, services and edge routers can be added to policies explicity, either by id or name.
+Entities such as identities, services and edge routers can be added to policies explicitly, either by id or name.
 Entities can  also be tagged with role attributes.
 Role attributes are simple strings like `sales`, `Boston`, `us-employees` or `support`.
 Their meaning is decided by the administrator.
 Policies can include entities by specifying a set of role